Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 These specification changes are intended to achieve the engine performance in the stable burning temperatures.

-As for your information, a head gasket as well as a thermostat plays an important role in keeping burning temperatures stabilized.
+The head gasket as well as the thermostat play an important role in keeping burning temperatures stabilized.

 The reduced holes can allow the combustion temperature to rise by decreasing the water flowing through them.